acatalina/portfolio/README.md

-# Profile website
+# Portfolio website

-This project was first initialized as part of a pre-developer's course exercise.
-Now it represents my profile/portfolio website.
+This project was first initialized as part of a developer's pre-course exercise.
+Now it represents my portfolio website.

 It has been built using HTML, vanilla CSS, Normalize, Materialize CSS and JQuery.